Out of bounds: Tennis

+Tag sports

+In various tag games, non-tagging players who step out of the field are generally eliminated from play.

+Atya patya

+In atya patya, offensive players who step out of the field without keeping any part of their body grounded within the field are deemed out.

 Kabaddi

 In kabaddi, a player is declared "out" if they step out of bounds, with the opposing team scoring a point.

 Kho kho

 In kho kho, defensive players who step outside the field are automatically declared "out", with the offensive team scoring points as if they had tagged those defensive players.